Adhik-6/Event_Hubzz/README_EventHubzz.md

 <!-- License -->
 ## :warning: License

-This project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)** license.
+Distributed under the no License.

-> You are free to use and share this project **non-commercially**.
-For full license terms, [click here](https://creativecommons.org/licenses/by-nc/4.0/).
+> Though there is no license I would suggest that you are free to use and share this project **non-commercially**.

 <!-- Contact -->
 ## :handshake: Contact